unsloppy

 Identity-forward stakes, voice-led momentum, and formative turning points.

 The blank page is not the problem.
-The problem is the blank page at 11pm when you have twenty minutes and no idea which of your six half-formed story concepts is worth starting.
-An AI story generator does not replace that choice, but it can collapse the distance between "I have an interesting idea" and "I have something I can actually work with."
+The problem is the blank page at 11pm when you have twenty minutes, six half-formed story concepts, and no clear sense of which one is worth starting.
+An AI story generator does not make the choice for you — what it can do is collapse the distance between "I have an interesting idea" and "I have something I can actually work with."

 What a story generator actually produces